raviqqe/loscore/README.md

 ## Background

 [Lodash][lodash] is great.
-However, it was originally written in JavaScript and the project started a while ago.
+It was originally written in JavaScript and the project started a while ago.
 Loscore is an experimental library to throw away all existing legacy of it and build utilities on top of modern (de facto) standards of [the Web APIs]() and TypeScript.

 ## Principles